How to view the Windows Experience Index in Windows 10

 Browse a set of files that contain the date you performed the test.
 Open the XML file that looks like "[test date] Formal.Assessment (Recent) .WinSAT.xml".

 When prompted, select your web browser to view the XML file.
-Your browser will make the XML data readable.
+Your browser will do XML readable.
 The Windows Experience Index is located near the top of the file.

 Alternatively you can use Windows PowerShell to read the results.
 It works about the same and gives you a much more readable read.